Ensto: the case of the Finnish multinational energy company

 From the manual management kanban to the e-kanban

-After a year of management of the manual kanban pull system, through kanban cards created with plasticized A4 sheets, in 2014 the company realised the need for an electronic system that would improve the management possibilities, finding in KanbanBOX the ideal tool to reorganise both the internal system and the network of suppliers.
+After a year of management of the manual kanban pull system, through kanban cards created with plasticized A4 sheets, in 2014 the company realized the need for an electronic system that would improve the management possibilities, finding in KanbanBOX the ideal tool to reorganize both the internal system and the network of suppliers.
 There are currently nearly 4,000 kanban cycles within the company and 23 vendors connected to the system.

-As the data collected in December 2016 shows, after about three years we have 3,833 kanban cycles in total, 793 kanban components purchased from external suppliers and an average of 2,500 daily kanban releases.
+As the data collected in December 2016 shows, after about three years we have 3,833 kanban cycles in total, 793 kanban components purchased from external suppliers, and an average of 2,500 daily kanban releases.
 In all, between 20% and 70% of production hours take place under kanban management, in a variable way depending on the plant.